Since opening in 2014, Shoshin Movement has been a toy of self discovery, both physically and mentally for our members.

 Is it the ability to perform 50 pushups, or the ability to hold your breath underwater for as long as possible?

 Is it the ability to squat your bodyweight on a barbell for “X” amount of reps, or being able to properly articulate each segment of your spine?

-What this explains is that, fitness is the ability to adapt to a repeated stimulus, so this branches out to any physical endeavour and any attribute that follows it - strength, endurance, balance, coordination, contractability, elasticity; and so on.
+What this explains is, fitness is really the ability to adapt to a repeated stimulus, so this branches out to any physical endeavour and any attribute that follows it - strength, endurance, balance, coordination, contractability, elasticity; and so on.

 Using the word fitness usually leaves people with the impression of "a lot of cardio", and while we do have cardiovascular conditioning as one of the areas within our training, it's only one piece to the puzzle.

 Our main focus is based around 3 principles

 We aim to help everyday people to move better, feel better and perform better.

 Move: Regaining your child-like movement and having confidence to control with your body, all while learning new skills, strengths and flexibility.

 Feel: Having movement freedom that's pain free, and not having a checklist of pain and injuries that haunt you in your daily life.